-A director, before assuming his role as such, is required to attend a seminar on corporate governance conducted by a duly recognized private or government institute.
-Furthermore, Under Section 4.1 of the CG-Manual, allowsprovides that directors and officers shall attend annual continuing training on corporate governance and other matters.
-The Corporation shall assess its own training and development needs in determining the Board to allocate funds for coverage of the purpose of conducting an orientation continuing training program or workshop with regard to the requirements of the CG-Manual.
+Under Section 4.1 of the Manual, directors and officers shall attend annual continuing training on corporate governance and other matters.
+The Corporation shall assess its own training and development needs in determining the coverage of the continuing training program.